 - Look in the log file (-this will be stored on %temp%\UploaderWiz, the log file name will be UploaderWiz-<computer name>.log) in order to see more details on what the problem is and then perform resolution steps based off what is reported as the cause of the error.
 If problems persist then please include this log file in any ticket to support.

-- Try one of the alternative upload methods, described in the article What are my options for uploading files to Azure storage?
+- Try one of the alternative upload methods, described in the article Adding files to Blob storage

 4. Import the PST files uploaded to Azure blob storage into the MigrationWiz project